top of page

 vestibular rehabilitation therapy, upper cervical chiropractor near me, vertigo doctor specialist near me, vertigo treatment near me, vertigo specialist, wellness, optimal health

-Keystone Upper Cervical Spine Clinc has successfully helped countless client's suffering from cervical vertigo symptoms.
+Keystone Upper Cervical Spine Clinc has successfully helped countless client's suffering from symptoms of cervical vertigo.

 Diagnosing cervicogenic dizziness is often complex due to its overlap with other dizziness types and misclassification into cervical vertigo.
 Differentiating it from vestibular disorders requires a thorough evaluation, looking at the inner ear system, the visual system, and the cervical spine.